How to Protect Kids and Teens from Identity Theft

 Protection and Prevention Tips

 Like with many things, it is easier to prevent the problem than to fix it after it has happened.
+This begins with properly educating kids on the possible dangers online.

 Thankfully the government is taking notice of this issue and has started penning laws protecting underage people from identity theft.
 In the meantime, as a parent, there is a lot you can do to protect your child and prevent identity theft.